ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 }
 ```

-Every JWP algorithm must include a digest method that is used to generate a hash of the base64url serialized protected header.
+Every JWP algorithm must include a digest method that is used to generate a cryptographic hash of the base64url-serialized protected header.
 The protected header cannot be selectively disclosed and the digest value MUST be included in all proof values.

-In order to minimize linkability, the same protected header SHOULD be static across all JWPs for a given key or issuer.
-All re-used headers MUST have the same base64url serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.
+In order to minimize linkability, the protected header MUST be static across all JWPs for a given key and layout.
+All reused headers MUST have the same base64url-serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.

 ## Payloads

-Payloads are always represented and processed as individual octet strings and arranged in an ordered array when there are multiple.
-All application context of the placement and encoding of each payload value is out of scope of this specification and should be well defined and documented by the application or other specifications.
+Payloads are represented and processed as individual octet strings and arranged in an ordered array when there are multiple payloads.
+All application context of the placement and encoding of each payload value is out of scope of this specification and SHOULD be well defined and documented by the application or other specifications.

 In order to support ZKPs, individual payloads cannot be serialized before they are passed into an algorithm implementation.
-This enables the algorithms to accept and internally encode elliptic curve points, blinded values, plain numbers, membership keys, etc.  Implementations are therefore required to provide optional arguments for each payload such that the application can utilize these capabilities as needed.
+This enables the algorithms to accept and internally encode elliptic curve points, blinded values, plain numbers, membership keys, etc.  Implementations therefore need to provide optional arguments for each payload such that the application can utilize these capabilities, as needed.

 Any one or more payloads may be non-disclosed in a JWP.
-When a payload is not disclosed the position of other payloads does not change - the resulting array will simply be sparse and only contain the disclosed payloads.
-The disclosed payloads will always be in same array positions in order to preserve any index-based references by the application across the whole JWP lifecycle.
+When a payload is not disclosed, the position of other payloads does not change; the resulting array will simply be sparse and only contain the disclosed payloads.
+The disclosed payloads will always be in same array positions to preserve any index-based references by the application across the whole JWP lifecycle.
 How the sparse array is represented is specific to the serialization used.

 ## Proof

 The proof value is a binary octet string that is opaque to applications.
-Individual proof-supporting algorithms are responsible for the contents and security of the proof value along with any required internal structures to it.
+Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures to it.

-Implementations will also be required to provide optional arguments for each payload as input into the `prove` step.
+Implementations will need to provide optional arguments for each payload as input into the `prove` step.
 These arguments can be used for generating predicate proofs, linking options, etc.

 Algorithms SHOULD generate a new un-correlatable proof value during the `prove` step.
 A JWP may also be single-use, where correlation across multiple derivations is not a factor.